Norsk institutt for luftforskning

 Same as above, but averaged over the lowest 100 m instead of vertically integrated.
 As anthropogenic emissions are mostly located at the surface, this gives an indication where emissions were likely taken up.
 The unit shown is nanoseconds divided by kilograms.

-CO, NO2, and SO2 source contributions
+CO, NO2, SO2, and BC source contributions

 Importantly, source contributions are integrated either for the global output domain at 1 degree resolution, or over the nested regional domain at 0.25 degree resolution.
 Emissions from outside the domain are not accounted for in the latter.
-Also, the higher resolution of the nest is not accounted for in the global sum, such that occasionally contributions from the nested region can be higher than for the entire globe.

 Emission tracer time series